mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 clearance.

 <b>DS1307 power supply:</b> The VCC (power supply) pin on the DS1307
 chip on the Power Board is incorrectly wired to the secondary PSU 5V supply.
 This should be wired instead to the USB 5V from the main Pico.
-The chip will technically work fine on either 5V supply, but the reason it should have been wired to the USB supply instead is that we want this chip to always power up simultaneously with the main Pico, and this might not happen if the chip takes it power from the secondary PSU, since the secondary PSU in a pin cab is often set up so that it only switches on *after* the main PC powers up.
+The chip will technically work fine on either 5V supply, but it should have been wired to the USB power to ensure that it powers up simultaneously with the main Pico.
+Its startup time might be delayed when connected to the secondary PSU power, since the secondary PSU in a pin cab is often set up so that it only switches on *after* the main PC powers up.

-The problem this causes is that the main Pico might be unable to determine the date and time during initial startup from a cold boot.
+The problem this causes is that the main Pico might be unable to determine the date and time during initial startup from a cold boot, in cases where the clock chip isn't yet powered up by the time the Pico is going through its startup processing.
 If your Pinscape configuration depends upon time-of-day features on the Pico side immediately after startup, those features might not work properly.
 As soon as any PC software connects to the Pico, the Pico will be able to get the time of day from the PC side, so this will only affect functionality right after startup, before any PC software gets involved.

-Workaround: You can correct this by cutting the trace on the board from pin DS1307 pin 8 (VCC) to the secondary supply 5V line, and then soldering a jumper wire from DS1307 pin 8 to any convenient point on the VBUS network, such as the anode ("+" side) of D1.
+Workaround: If you don't mind doing some surgery on the board, you can correct this by cutting the trace on the board between pin DS1307 pin 8 (VCC) and the secondary supply 5V line, and then soldering a jumper wire from DS1307 pin 8 to any convenient point on the VBUS network, such as the anode ("+" side) of D1.
 Make absolutely sure that there's no continuity between DS1307 pin 8 and the secondary supply 5V after you cut the trace, since cross-wiring the secondary 5V to VBUS would be bad.

 Fix: In later versions of the board, the power supply wiring to the chip is corrected to connect to the main Pico USB power.